What is a Negative Yield Bond?

 Future of Negative Yield Bond

 Negative yield is a popular and largely acceptable trend across the global bond markets.
-Global growth has been slowing in the last couple of years compared to the past, and most central banks have been setting their policy rates well below the level witnessed before the financial crisis.
-In fact, despite the debate surrounding the use of negative interest rates, many central banks, such as the Swiss National Bank (-0.75%) and Bank of Japan (-0.10%), have adapted to them and set their policy rates below zero.[Source: Global-rates] The impact of negative yield bonds issued by the government spill over to other fixed income securities, and hence the size of the negative yield bond market has been growing.
+In the past couple of years, global growth has experienced a slowdown compared to previous periods, and central banks have been setting their policy rates well below the levels observed before the financial crisis.
+In fact, despite the debate surrounding negative interest rates, many central banks, such as the Swiss National Bank (-0.75%) and Bank of Japan (-0.10%), have adapted to them and set their policy rates below zero.[Source: Global-rates] The impact of negative yield bonds issued by the government spill over to other fixed-income securities, and hence the size of the negative yield bond market has been growing.
 As of 28th August 2019, the size of the sub-zero yield bond market peaked to reach $17 trillion, which later fell back to $11 billion by the end of the calendar year.
 [Source: Bloomberg]

 Advantages